Payments / RailsCVU

 CVU

 Argentina's virtual account identifier for instant bank transfers.
-Used for pay-in in Argentina.
+Used for pay-in and pay-out in Argentina.

 Rail overview